FAQs

 The second entrance is a staircase on Callowhill Street, between 11th and 12th.

 Yes!
-Pets are welcome throughout the open park, but please clean up after your dog and keep them out of the planting beds.
+Pets are welcome throughout the open park, but please clean up after your pet and keep them out of the planting beds.

 Phase One of the Rail Park is maintained by Philadelphia Parks & Recreation with Friends of the Rail Park playing a supporting role in maintenance and stewardship of the park.